 That would put you at great risk of a DVT, so make sure you get up and walk around on the flights. perhaps consider breaking the journey into 2 parts and have a night's rest in Johannesburg.
 Much better for your health.

 Yes it is a long journey from Lagos to Australia.
 Last year, I had to travel from London to Lagos and then from Lagos to Sydney.
 Usually I get my tickets from reliancetravels (dot co dot uk) but this time I had changed my travel agency.
 From London to Lagos, My seat was near toilet and I could not sleep throughout the journey because I was feeling as if I were sitting on a pavement.
-My advice to you is whenever you travel from or to Lagos, book your seats through a reliable resource otherwise, you might by ripped. almost 2 years ago
+My advice to you is whenever you travel from or to Lagos, book your seats through a reliable resource otherwise, you might by ripped. about 2 years ago